lbrito1/blog/content/posts/2020-05-16-figuring_out_nvidia_x_linux.md

 $ sudo apt install nvidia-440
 </code></pre></div>

-Another option is to run Ubuntu's `software updater` and then pick the driver in the Additional Drivers tab of the `Softwares & Updates` tool:
+Another option is to pick the driver in the Additional Drivers tab of the `Softwares & Updates` tool:

-<%= render('/image.*', src: '/blog/assets/images/2020/2020-05-16-05-04.nvidia.png', alt: "", caption: "") %>
+<%= render('/image.*', src: '/blog/assets/images/2020/2020-05-16-05-04.nvidia.png', alt: "Nvidia proprietary driver option in Ubuntu's Additional Drivers menu.", caption: "Nvidia proprietary driver option in Ubuntu's Additional Drivers menu.") %>

+Nvidia's proprietary driver lets you choose if you want to use the dedicated or integrated GPU, which you can try setting:

+<%= render('/image.*', src: '/blog/assets/images/2020/nvidia-setting.png', alt: "Nvidia proprietary driver's GPU selection menu.", caption: "Nvidia proprietary driver's GPU selection menu.") %>

+Now if you're lucky this might be enough.
+Check the power usag using Ubuntu's `Power Statistics` tool or `powertop`: if the Nvidia card is successfully turned off, then typical power usage is somewhere between 8-14W.
+If, like me, this changed nothing in your power usage, read on.

 ### 2. Install and configure bbswitch